AlexJPaton/AlexJPaton/README.md

 - 👋 Hi, I’m @AlexJPaton
 - 👀 I’m interested in invasive species management and wildlife monitoring technology.
-- 🌱 I’m currently learning occupancyand secr modelling .
+- 🌱 I’m currently learning occupancy and secr modelling .
 - 💞️ I’m looking to share some of the data wrangling code I have been working with camelot exports.
 It is not the best code you will ever run, but it will run.